 The music is fully integrated into the show.
 The songs reflect what the characters are experiencing in their lives, especially because they’re supposedly writing the songs.
 The shows producers literally sort through thousands of songs to find ones that work.
 They also say some songs they find are so good they’ve written scripts in order to work the songs into the show.
 One of the stated purposes of the producers of Nashville was to provide new songwriters a way to get their music heard.
 Based on interviews with the songwriters, the plan has definitely worked.

-(After four seasons on ABC, and two on CMT, Nashville is coming to an end this summer.)
+(After 4 seasons on ABC, and 2 on CMT, Nashville has come to an end)

 The show produced over 40 new recordings each year.
 I select about 24 songs from each season to be on my “Nashville Best Season 1” through “Nashville Best Season 6” playlists…a total of 144 songs.
 I’m not a major Country fan, but most of the songs on Nashville are more in the singer/songwriter vein, and some lean to Pop & Rock, because that’s the kind of music the various characters would perform.